Skip to main content

 Here's what we'll cover in this section:

 Junip uses flows to make it easy for you to visualize what is being sent to your customers, which really comes in handy when you setup integrations to work alongside our app.
-To get started, you'll want to review the basics of flows here.
+You can review the basics of flows here to understand the trigger, conditions, and action that make up our flows.

 Disabling review requests in Stamped